silky-x0/Portfolio/README.md

 # 🚀 My Portfolio

 This is my personal portfolio built using modern web technologies.
-It showcases my projects, skills, and experience in web development.There's alot to do, this is just landing page now, making it better day by day.
+It showcases my projects, skills, and experience in web development.

 ## ✨ Tech Stack